 3PLs have the right technology, like pick-to-light order fulfillment systems, to manage your inventory and ship individual customer orders.
 The right 3PL – coupled with EDI – will also help you build stronger relationships with trading partners by providing a more consistent and reliable customer experience.

-Integrating 3PLs isn’t always a cinch if you haven’t done it before; you need to plan, prepare and cultivate your partnership.
+Integrating a 3PL isn’t always a cinch if you haven’t done it before; you need to plan, prepare and cultivate your partnership.

 Essential Steps to Streamline 3PL & EDI Integration